Ling-Yun-Huang/taipei-pedestrian-safety-analysis/README.md

 ## Data Attribution
 The A1 and A2 traffic accident data used in this project is sourced from the Taipei City Government and is provided under the **Open Government Data License, Version 1.0**.
 For more information, visit the [data source](https://data.gov.tw/en/datasets/130110).

+## Licensing
+This project's code is licensed under the MIT License.
+Please refer to the license file for details on usage and distribution.